Egyptian Arabic Wikipedia: Opposition

 Discussions and criticism has occurred in some Facebook groups and several blogs and forums.
 Samir stated that many online users believed that the Egyptian Arabic Wikipedia was an attack on the Arabic language.
 The primary criticism of the Wikipedia Masry involves the belief that a "degradation" of Arabic occurred when someone writes in a dialect.
 Panović argues that the criticism is "grounded in folk belief about language" and therefore it is a "futile task" to examine the arguments from a linguistic point of view.
 According to Panović, many of the critics took note that many involved with the Egyptian Arabic Wikipedia were Christian and that they perceived the project to be antagonistic against the Arab identity and Islam.
 Panović wrote that "It almost goes without saying there are also those who see in Wikipedia Masry yet another Jewish plot."
 Others see it as an attempt to divide the Arabs by emphasizing dialects.
 According to Samir, some critics argued that the Egyptian Arabic language has a lack of rules and variations of meanings in words, and so it is an unsuitable language for an encyclopedia.

 Opposition to this version of Wikipedia has been strong during the proposal stage; opposition continued after the project officially launched including campaigns on Facebook.
 Some of these campaigns encouraged users to vandalize the Egyptian Wikipedia.
-The main point which the opposition focuses on is that Egyptian Arabic is not a language, suggesting that the effort should be directed to development of Arabic Wikipedia.
+The main point which the opposition focuses on is that Egyptian Arabic is neither a language, nor used by all Egyptians, suggesting that the effort should be directed to development of Arabic Wikipedia.